silvestreh/feathers-nuxt/README.md

 ## Help

-For more information on all the things you can do with Feathers visit [docs.feathersjs.com](http://docs.feathersjs.com).
+For more information on all the things you can do with Feathers visit [docs.feathersjs.com](http://docs.feathersjs.com) and join us on [Slack](https://slack.feathersjs.com/).

 For more information on `feathers-vuex`, visit [their docs](https://feathers-plus.github.io/v1/feathers-vuex/index.html).